365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Garden tools that you never use

-- Arts and crafts materials that you no longer use
+- Arts and crafts supplies that you no longer use

 - Paint in your garage that’s been there for years